|

 "chat" room.

-Asynchronous online qualitative, on the other hand, is conducted
+Asynchronous online qualitative, on the other hand, is

-an analogy, think of an online forum, blog, or social network.
+them.
+As an analogy, think of an online forum, blog, or social network.

 Each type of online qualitative